vkarpov15/thecodebarbarian.com/lib/posts/20231031_astra_vector_search.md

 ```

 [Mastering JS' articles are stored in an array in the masteringjs.io GitHub repo's `src/tutorials.js` file](https://github.com/mastering-js/masteringjs.io/blob/013a3eb65e97bd4cf3e19f301e1f57d77b428872/src/tutorials.js).
-The idea is to pull all the tutorials, split them up into ["chunks"](https://vectara.com/grounded-generation-done-right-chunking/#h-what-is-chunking) by headers, and generate an embedding (vector) for each chunk using ChatGPT:
+The idea is to pull all the tutorials, split them up into ["chunks"](https://vectara.com/grounded-generation-done-right-chunking/#h-what-is-chunking) by headers, and generate an embedding (vector) for each chunk using ChatGPT, assuming that your OpenAI key is stored in the `OPEN_AI_KEY` environment variable:

 ```javascript
 function createEmbedding(input) {